API Reference¶

 |---|---|---|---|

-server_url | Optional[str] | URL of the MCP server (for HTTP transport) | None |
+server_url | Optional[str] | MCP server URL (HTTP transport โ not yet implemented). | None |

-command | Optional[str] | Command to run server (for stdio transport) | None |
+command | Optional[str] | Command to launch server process (stdio transport). | None |

-args | Optional[List[str]] | Arguments for command (for stdio transport) | None |
+args | Optional[List[str]] | Arguments for the server command. | None |

-min_trust_level | int | Minimum required server trust level | 0 |
+min_trust_level | int | Minimum required server trust level. | 0 |

-fail_on_unverified | bool | If True, raise when server doesn't disclose identity | True |
+fail_on_unverified | bool | If | True |

-require_pop | bool | If True, require PoP verification for did:key servers | False |
+require_pop | bool | If | False |

-verify_config | Optional[VerifyConfig] | Full verification configuration | None |
+verify_config | Optional[VerifyConfig] | Full :class: | None |

-badge | Optional[str] | Client badge for authentication (recommended) | None |
+badge | Optional[str] | Client badge JWS for authentication. | None |

-api_key | Optional[str] | Client API key for authentication (alternative) | None |
+api_key | Optional[str] | Client API key for authentication (alternative to badge). | None |

 Raises: